Thanks for emailing that article!

 Visual field abnormalities occur with many optic nerve diseases.
 The glaucoma pattern of loss is typically on the nasal side of the field and usually is more dense at the top or bottom of the field.

-Article by Bradley L. Schuster, MD, a full time glaucoma specialist in Denver, Colorado at Kaiser Permanente, and Assistant Clinical Professor at the University of Colorado, Health Sciences Center.
+Article by Bradley L. Schuster, MD, a full time glaucoma specialist in Denver, Colorado, and Assistant Clinical Professor at the University of Colorado, Health Sciences Center.